TaDuAs/Flow/Collections/Collections Readme.txt

-lists package contains several collection interfaces for collection classes and some implementations These abstractions are crucial for some of the packages in Simple framework including mxml and the data binding toolbox (mvvm package)
+lists package contains several collection interfaces for collection classes and some implementations These abstractions are crucial for some of the packages in Simple framework including mxml and the data binding toolbox (mvvm framework)

 ***************************************************************************
 APIs